Jecach/odin-recipes/README.md

 The website will consist of an index with various links to different recipes, effectively making it a web recipe book.

-After adding some recipes, I realize I'm not really good at explaining cooking nor do I understand how to make picadillo properly.
+After adding 4 recipes and finishing this part, I realize I'm not really good at explaining cooking nor do I understand how to make picadillo properly.
+But lists are really useful nevertheless.